renatocosta/bank_acccount/README.md

 [BankAccountOperations](Domains/Context/BankAccountOperations)

 ## Warning
-I am not taking security, performance and among other concerns into consideration.
+I am not taking security, performance, concurrency and among other concerns into consideration.
 I am also aware of low unit testing code coverage.

 ## Knowledgements